chinweenie/HIIT-it-hard-timer/README.md

 * start, pause and reset the timer
 * search for exercise (Giphy will be displayed below the timer if the exercise was found, else the title of the exercise will be displayed instead.)
-* Choose the background color of timer during different intervals
-* Record the reps for each exercise
+* rearrange the sequence of exercises using the responsive drag and drop functionality

 This application includes:
 * a production README
 * a user interface for users to customize their workout and search for exercises
-* a list next to the timer that shows all of the exercises and the reps of each exercise

 ## Wireframse
 This application consists of a single screen with the timer itself and a list of exercises next to it.
 The will be a footer that leads the users to my Github, LinkedIn and the user manual.
 Timer controls include start, pause and reset buttons.
-Before the display of timer, users will have to insert their options first for customizing the workout, or they can choose to use the default mode (my personal favourite is 50:10) and randomized 28 exercises.
+Before the display of timer, users will have to insert their options first for customizing the workout.

 ## Architecture and Technologies
-* `Javascript` for logic
+* `Javascript` f